belle2/basf2/online_book/basf2/roe.rst

         * I combined several particles into ``X``.
 How do I select everything that is not "in" ``X``?
-        * What is an ROE mask?
+        * How to exclude some particles from this Rest of Event / what is an ROE mask?

     **Objectives**:

-        * Learn the basics of ROE
-        * Get the best ROE 4-momentum resolution
+        * Reconstruct the ROE of a B meson

 After the reconstruction of the signal particle list it is very useful